quasarframework/quasar/docs/src/pages/quasar-cli-vite/opening-dev-server-to-public.md

 $ tmole 80 as mysubdomain.tunnelmole.com
 ```

-Its also possible to launch tunnelmole from code if you add it as a dependency to your project (`yarn add --dev tunnelmole` or `npm i --save-dev tunnelmole`)
+Its also possible to launch tunnelmole from code if you add it as a dependency to your project (`yarn add --dev tunnelmole` or `npm i --save-dev tunnelmole` or pnpm/bun equivalents)

 First import tunnelmole.
 Both ES and CommonJS modules are supported.